-To cultivate the culture of appreciation of Sanskrit drama among students.
+Cultivate the culture of appreciation of Sanskrit drama among students.

-To make the student to know about the general features of Alankaras in literature and how far it is useful in the appreciation of literature.
+Make the students to know about the general features of Alankaras in literature and how far it is useful in the appreciation of literature.

-Origin development characteristics and types of Sanskrit drama in general.
-Major Authors and Major texts in Sanskrit drama (Kalidasa Bhavabhuti, Mrcahakatika, Mudrarakshasa and Acharayacundamani)
+Origin, development, characteristics and types of Sanskrit drama in general.
+Major Authors and major texts in Sanskrit drama (Kalidasa, Bhavabhuti, Mrcchakatika, Mudrarakshasa and Ascharyacudamani)